XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 * CFTs would introduce a third asset type on the ledger after XRP and IOUs, which complicates the Payment Engine implementation.
 * New transaction and data types require new implementation code from client libraries and wallets to read, display, and transact.
-* CFTs will represent a smaller overall balance amount as compared to trustlines (Trustlines can represent an enormous range, roughly between 10^-96 to 10^80).
+* CFTs will represent a smaller overall balance amount as compared to trust lines (Trustlines can represent an enormous range, roughly between 10^-96 to 10^80).

 ### 1.1.2.
 Assumptions
-This proposal makes a variety of assumptions, based upon observations of existing trustline usage in order to produce the most compact representations of data.
+This proposal makes a variety of assumptions, based upon observations of existing trust line usage in order to produce the most compact representations of data.
 These assumptions include:

 1. **Only Unidirectional**.
-This proposal does not support bidirectional trustline constructions, on the assumption that _most_ token issuers leave their trustline limit set to the default value of 0 (i.e., issuers don't allow debt relationships with token holders, by default).
-Thus, CFTs do not have the same "balance netting" functionality found in trustlines because CFTs have only a single balance as opposed to the two balances used by trustlines.
+This proposal does not support bidirectional trust line constructions, on the assumption that _most_ token issuers leave their trust line limit set to the default value of 0 (i.e., issuers don't allow debt relationships with token holders, by default).
+Thus, CFTs do not have the same "balance netting" functionality found in trust lines because CFTs have only a single balance as opposed to the two balances used by trust lines.
 2. **Few Issuances per Issuer**.
 The most common examples of fungible token issuance involve regulatory overhead, which makes it less common for issuers to issue _many_ fungible tokens, in the general case.
 In addition, existing [guidance on xrpl.org](https://xrpl.org/freezes.html#global-freeze) advises token issuers to use different addresses for each token issuance in order to better accomodate [global freeze](https://xrpl.org/enact-global-freeze.html) activities.
 Because of this, we assume that any individual issuer will not issue many different fungible tokens using the same address.
 In particular, this specification limits the number of unique CFT issuances to 32 per issuing account.
 If an issuer wishes to support more than this number of CFTs, additional addresses can still be used.
 3. **No Trust Limits**.
 Unlike current Trustline functionality where trust amount limits can be set by either party, this proposal eliminates this feature under the assumption that token holders will not acquire a CFT without first making an off-ledger trust decision.
 For example, a common use-case for a CFT is a fiat-backed stablecoin, where a token holder wouldn't purchase more stablecoin than they would feel comfortable holding.
 4. **No TrustSet Transactions**.
 CFTs may be held by any account, and therefore do not require any sort of [TrustSet](https://xrpl.org/trustset.html#trustset) transaction in order to enable holding a CFT.
 However, in order to disallow an arbitrary CFT sender from consuming recipient account reserves, payment _senders_ have to commit 1 incremental reserve (i.e., currently 2 XRP) when sending a token to any recipient who doesn't currently hold any CFTs (or to any recipient where sending the token would incur a new CFTokenPage).